 Office: Education 105

-Professor Valle is currently the Interim Chair for the inaugural Department of Special Education in the College of Education at Texas Tech University.
+Professor Valle is currently the Department Chair in the Teacher Education Department in the College of Education at Texas Tech University.
 Previously, he served as Educational Leadership Program Coordinator and Federal and State Grant Director.
 He led over $12 million in I3 Innovation, Supporting Effective Educator Development Federal Grants and continues to lead Implementation Cycles of the Texas Education Agency Principal Residency district to university partnership grants across Texas.
 He is a former American Education Research Association Clark Scholar, American Association of Hispanic in Higher Education (AAHHE) Graduate and Faculty Fellow, and recipient of the President's Excellence in Teaching and President's Excellence in Diversity and Equity Awards.

 Dr. Valle's research focuses on leadership development through social justice, equity, and critical lenses to prepare the next generation of executive, school, and community leaders.
 His research represents advocacy and action for marginalized and oppressed populations in communities and schools.
 Publications and national presentations document the development of Educational Leaders and The Latinx Principal Pipeline and implementing culturally relevant school leadership practices.
 He remains active in research, teaching, and scholarship advising and graduating/advising doctoral students, collaborating with national and state leadership organizations, and serving on leadership and education advisory boards.